Oath of Allegiance (United Kingdom): Clergy

 Any person being ordained as a priest or deacon of the Church of England, or taking up any "perpetual curacy, lectureship, or preachership", is required by the Clerical Subscription Act 1865 to take an Oath of Allegiance and Supremacy.
 This is now, by the Promissory Oaths Act 1868, the same as the usual Oath of Allegiance.
 Canon C13 now requires the oath of allegiance to be made by anyone appointed archbishop or bishop, priest or deacon, or to be licensed or admitted to any office in the Church of England.

 Armed forces

-All persons enlisting or commissioning in the British Armed Forces, except Royal Navy Officers, are required to attest to the following oath or equivalent affirmation, with the date of attestation treated as the commencement of service even if not reporting for training 'til a later date:
+All persons joining or commissioning in the British Armed Forces, except Royal Navy Officers, are required to attest to the following oath or equivalent affirmation, with the date of attestation treated as the commencement of service even if not reporting for training until a later date:

-Until recently no oath of allegiance was sworn by members of the Royal Navy, which is not maintained under an Act of Parliament but by the royal prerogative.
-This is still the case for officers as, by nature of the Navy's authority deriving from the Crown and not Parliament, the loyalty of naval officers to the Sovereign is taken for granted.
+No oath of allegiance was previously sworn by ratings in the Royal Navy.
+This ceased to be the case under regulations passed following the passage of the Armed Forces Act 2006.
+Officers in the Navy were historically required to swear the oaths of allegiance, supremacy and abjuration under the various Test Acts but currently do not do so.